 What This Means for Current Users

-Here’s the practical read for someone currently using kratom or 7-OH in Tennessee, based on HB1649/SB1656 as passed:
+Here’s the practical read for someone currently using kratom or 7-OH in Tennessee, based on HB1649/SB1656 as signed into law:

-Knowing possession becomes a Class A misdemeanor on July 1, 2026 — punishable by up to 11 months 29 days and a fine of up to $2,500.
+Knowing possession is a Class A misdemeanor as of July 1, 2026 — punishable by up to 11 months and 29 days in jail and a fine of up to $2,500.
 Manufacture, delivery, or sale is a Class C felony (3 to 15 years).
-For someone with kratom dependence, the legal consequence is real, but the medical reality doesn’t change: stopping kratom abruptly when you’re physically dependent is miserable and relapse-prone, and the proximity of a legal deadline can make this worse if people try to quit cold on the enforcement date.
-The safer path is to get into treatment before the statute takes effect and work with a provider on medication-assisted treatment.
+For someone with kratom dependence, the legal consequence is real, but the medical reality doesn’t change: stopping kratom abruptly when you’re physically dependent is miserable and relapse-prone, and the ban taking effect can make this worse if people stop cold turkey overnight.
+The safer path is to get into treatment now rather than try to quit cold because of a supply disruption, and work with a provider on medication-assisted treatment.
 Our providers have experience managing the transition off kratom and 7-OH with Suboxone, Sublocade, and Brixadi.

 What happens to 7-OH concentrates regardless

-HB1649’s definition of kratom includes mitragynine and 7-hydroxymitragynine and their derivatives, so concentrated 7-OH products would fall under the ban if the statute takes effect.
-Separately, the FDA has formally recommended to the DEA that concentrated 7-OH products be scheduled as Schedule I at the federal level; if that proceeds, 7-OH concentrates are restricted nationwide regardless of any state action.
-For users physically dependent on 7-OH concentrates specifically, both pathways point in the same direction: supply is going to tighten.
+HB1649’s definition of kratom includes mitragynine and 7-hydroxymitragynine and their derivatives, so concentrated 7-OH products fall under the ban now that the statute is in effect.
+Separately, the FDA has formally recommended to the DEA that concentrated 7-OH products be scheduled as Schedule I at the federal level; if that proceeds, 7-OH concentrates would be restricted nationwide regardless of any state action.
+For users physically dependent on 7-OH concentrates specifically, the state ban already applies, and a possible federal Schedule I would make these products harder to get nationwide.

 Worried about your own use?